ChinmayJoshi98/mentorBridge/README.md

 # MentorBridge

-MentorBridge is a web-based mentorship platform designed to connect undergraduate students and freshers with experienced mentors for guidance in academics, career planning, and personal development.
+MentorBridge is a web-based mentorship platform designed to connect undergraduate students and freshers with experienced mentors for guidance in academics, career planning, and professional development.

 ---